godisreal/csv-array-reader/README.md

  --> quit the program
 The program has been tested in windows and linux OS.
 If you find any bugs when running the program, please report the bugs by using issue trackers.

+The major codework was initially learned from a manuscript by David Love.
+Python Tkinter By Example, January 18, 2018